SRGSSR/pillarbox-apple/docs/README.md

 The library can be integrated using [Swift Package Manager](https://swift.org/package-manager) directly [within Xcode](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
 You can also declare the library as a dependency of another one directly in the associated `Package.swift` manifest.

-When building a project integrating Pillarbox for the first time Xcode might display the following warning:
+When building a project integrating Pillarbox for the first time, Xcode might ask you to trust our plugins.

-> Some build plug-ins are disabled because they have changed, or have never been enabled.
-Enable them now?

 Pillarbox requires plugins for successful compilation so be sure to click on _Trust & Enable All_.

 # Getting started